rfeinman/Sketch-RNN/README.md

 2. Recurrent dropout.
 Jacq's implementation does not use dropout of any kind (`dropout=x` is passed to `nn.LSTM`, but this has no effect for a single-layer lstm).
 Here, I take care to implement the recurrent dropout technique from Sketch-RNN.
 3. Layer normalization.
 My custom LSTM cells implement layer normalization exactly as the official repo.
 4. HyperLSTM.
 I have also implemented the HyperLSTM model used for the Sketch-RNN decoder.

+## Incomplete items
+1. Encoder LSTM.
+I have not yet implemented recurrent dropout and layer normalization for the bi-directional encoder LSTM.